remicres/otbtf/README.md

 ## Book

 A full tutorial is available in [this book](https://g.co/kgs/S77JPT).
 About 160 pages explain how to use OTBTF (with also OTB, QGIS and TensorFlow) for landcover mapping (patch-based image classification, fully convolutional models, hybrid deep networks X random forest classifiers, semantic segmentation from OSM data, image restoration with joint SAR/Optical sensors).

+## Cite

+Cresson, R. (2018).
+A framework for remote sensing images processing using deep learning techniques.
+IEEE Geoscience and Remote Sensing Letters, 16(1), 25-29.